 Virginia Growth Assessments (VGA)

-In 2021, the Virginia General Assembly introduced a new expectations for state "through-year" assessments in elementary and middle schools.
-The purpose of these new assessments is to measure students' growth and progress in reading and mathematics content standards.
-Based on this legislation, students in grades 3-8 will be taking a Virginia Growth Assessments (VGA) this fall.
+In 2021, the Virginia General Assembly introduced the expectation for new state "through-year" assessments in elementary and middle schools.
+Beginning in 2022-23, students in grades 3-8 take the Virginia Growth Assessment (VGA) in fall and winter.
+The purpose of these assessments is to measure student growth and progress in reading and mathematics content standards.

 - VGA primarily covers content standards for the reading or mathematics course the student is taking this year, including advanced mathematics courses up through prealgebra.
 However, students enrolled in a high school level math course will not take a VGA in mathematics.

 - Online computer-adaptive VGA tests may provide some questions for the grade level below and/or above

 - VGA is taken at the school under supervision of school staff.

 - Questions use Standards of Learning (SOL)-like items to measure current knowledge and skills in the content area.

 - This online, computer-adaptive tests is about half as long as the spring SOL test.